roemvaar/cs_notes/big_o.md

 TODO: Must Have - Big O Notation: Algorithmic complexity, you need to know Big-O.
 It's a must.
 If you struggle with basic Big-O complexity analysis, then you are almost guaranteed not to get a good job.
 It's like one chapter in the beginning of one theory of computation book, so just go read it.
 You can do it.
+You must master this topic.

 ## Big-O notation